Our areas of intervention

 The issue of access to safe and dignified housing is a major one within PADEM’s activities.

-International projects work for the construction, renovation, equipment and insulation of homes according to the needs encountered by the communities concerned by the projects (Kenya, Mongolia, etc.)
+International projects work for the construction, renovation, equipment and insulation of homes according to the specific needs encountered by the communities concerned by the projects (Kenya, Mongolia, etc.)

 See the projects linked to this area of intervention